MehmoodAmjad/Golang/README.md

-# A basic api having CRUD operations
+# A basic api performing CRUD operations on Courses having coursename,course id, price and author.